Chaining API

 # Chaining API Interface Form

-Chaining API Is a new form of page and custom component definition.
+The Chaining API is a new form of page and custom component definition.

 For a traditional custom component definition: